Wondering if the Yamaha TTR 230 is the right dirt bike for you? Whether you’re a beginner or just getting back into riding, you’re in the right place!

-Besides the smooth power, this is the second biggest factor to why this is a great beginner bike for teens and adults.
+Besides the smooth power, the lower seat height is the second biggest factor to why this is a great beginner bike for teens and adults.
 Being able to touch the ground with your foot will boost your confidence because you can prevent a lot of tip-overs.

 It may not have as much ground clearance, but that doesn’t matter unless you’re hitting huge logs and rocks or riding through deep ruts.